Wildfire won’t wait for you to make a plan.

 Prepare your property

 There’s a lot you can do before an evacuation is ordered to protect your home, farmland, or ranch from wildfire.
 Moving fuel sources like firewood and lawn furniture away from your house, trimming branches near your roof, and cutting your lawn shorter are just a few quick chores you can do—before you’re in a wildfire emergency—that may save your property.
 For farmers and ranchers, download resources here.
-For all property owners, our Homeowner’s Manual is an essential tool for mitigating the threats of fire.
+For all other residents, our FireSmart Begins at Home Guide is an essential tool for mitigating the threats of fire.

 Fire Danger Rating